PhenixCollaboration/web/_results/zenodo.md

 * {% include navigation/findlink.md name='PHENIX Community on Zenodo' %}

 The PHENIX {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP team' %} maintains
-{% include navigation/pagelink.md folder=site.resources name='keywords' tag='a list of keywords' %} assigned to materials
+{% include navigation/pagelink.md folder=site.results name='keywords' tag='a list of keywords' %} assigned to materials
 uploaded by Zenodo in order to facilitate queries.
 This list contains links to customized queries which include keywords.